Santiago Domínguez: Professional career

 Domínguez made his professional debut on 22 August 2014, defeating Arturo Camargo with a first-round TKO in his hometown of Ciudad Obregón.
 After winning his first 11 bouts, he faced Jorge Valenzuela for the vacant ABO Americas super lightweight title on 13 July 2018 in Ensenada.
 Fighting on the same card as his younger brother, he beat Valenzuela by way of unanimous decision for his first minor belt.

 On 30 May 2019, Domínguez defeated compatriot Jorge Rodríguez in Phoenix, his first fight outside of Mexico, earning him a shot at the vacant WBC FECARBOX welterweight title.
 He beat Noé Núñez four weeks later in Ciudad Obregón for the belt, again fighting on the same night as his brother.
 He then fought Tanzanian veteran Fabian Lyimo in San Diego, stopping him in the second round with repeated hooks to the body for his 19th consecutive victory.

 Domínguez won the vacant WBC–USNBC Silver welterweight title on 7 November 2019, knocking out Uzbekistani challenger Ravshan Hudaynazarov in just 43 seconds in Tucson, Arizona.
 In December, it was announced that he would be defending his belt the following month against Brazilian Vitor Jones Freitas in the co-featured event of a Roy Jones Jr. Promotions card.
 However, Domínguez fell ill and the fight was scrapped at the last minute.

 Professional boxing record

 Personal life

-Domínguez now resides in Forth Worth, Texas.
+Domínguez now resides in Fort Worth, Texas.